top of page

 • Thane Road

-The City and Borough of Juneau announced Monday the municipal recycling center in Lemon Creek will be closed until at least Wednesday "due to a lack of storage space and inability for new storage containers to be delivered during the winter storm."
+CBJ announced Tuesday the municipal recycling center in Lemon Creek will be closed until at least Friday "due to damage to operational equipment caused by the heavy precipitation from the winter storm."

 A high wind warning for most of Southeast Alaska is in effect between noon Tuesday and 9 p.m.
-Wednesday, according to the National Weather Service.
+Wednesday, according to the weather service.
 Sustained winds of 30 to 40 miles per hour, with gusts exceeding 70 miles per hour, are expected.

-Heavy rain is also forecast Tuesday, according to the weather service.
+Heavy rain is also forecast throughout the region Tuesday, according to the weather service.

 • Contact Mark Sabbatini at editor@juneauindependent.com or (907) 957-2306.